-Dynamic Store Fulfillment with Collaborative Robots and In-Store Customers
+Store Fulfillment with Autonomous Mobile Robots and In-Store Customers a Industrial and Systems Engineering, Rensselaer Polytechnic Institute, USA b Culverhouse College of Business, University of Alabama, USA

-Joyjit Bhowmick, Jennifer Pazour Industrial and Systems Engineering, Rensselaer Polytechnic Institute, USA
+Joyjit Bhowmick ^a, Jennifer Pazour ^a, and Iman Dayarian ^b

-Iman Dayarian Culverhouse College of Business, University of Alabama, USA
+Abstract

-Omnichannel services, such as buy-online-pickup-in-store, curbside pickup, and ship-from-store, have shifted the order-picking tasks that used to be completed by in-store customers doing their own shopping to the responsibility of retailers.
-To fulfill these orders, many retailers have deployed a store fulfillment strategy, where online orders are picked from inventory in brick-and-mortar stores.
-As store fulfillment is currently a labor-intensive operation, we propose an innovative approach that relies on the assistance of in-store customers for item extraction from the store shelves and a fleet of collaborative robots to collect and transport them to a designated station.
-While collaborative robots are manageable by the store, the arrival of in-store customers who are willing to assist a collaborative robot at a given location in the store is out of the store's control, and therefore, uncertain.
-We model the stochastic order-picking problem with uncertain synchronization times of in-store customers and collaborative robots as a Markov Decision Process to determine how a retailer should dynamically assign tasks to a set of collaborative robots and dedicated pickers.
-We develop a heuristic solution framework that generates a set of initial assignments and routes for picking resources and dynamically updates them as the actual synchronization times between collaborative robots and in-store customers unfold.
+Omnichannel services, such as buy-online-pickup-in-store, curbside pickup, and shipfrom-store, have shifted the order-picking tasks previously completed by in-store customers doing their own shopping to the retailer's responsibility.
+To fulfill these orders, many retailers have deployed a store fulfillment strategy, where online orders are picked from brick-and-mortar retail store shelves.
+We focus on the design of operations inside a store where in-store customers collaborate with autonomous mobile robots (AMRs) to pick online orders.
+Due to the uncertainty in in-store customers' availability and their willingness to participate, the problem of synchronizing in-store customers with AMRs is highly stochastic.
+Thus, we model the stochastic order-picking problem with uncertain synchronization times of in-store customers and AMRs as a Markov Decision Process to determine how a retailer should dynamically assign tasks to a set of AMRs and dedicated pickers.
+We develop a heuristic solution framework that generates a set of initial assignments and routes for heterogenous picking resources and dynamically updates them as the actual synchronization times between AMRs and in-store customers unfold.
 We analyze multiple strategies to generate the initial set of task assignments and routes as well as update such decisions based on the system state.
-We test our proposed approaches using actual online grocery data.
-Computational results illustrate the potential for collaborative robots and in-store customers to achieve equivalent pick rates as systems with only dedicated pickers.
-Lastly, our solution approach is capable of generating high-quality solutions at a pace suitable for practical settings.
+To provide guidance on whether the proposed approach is economically and operationally viable, we conduct extensive computational experiments using actual online grocery orders and empirical shopping behavior data.
+We illustrate the feasibility of such a policy to achieve similar picking performance as the status quo and through an economic analysis show that deploying dedicated pickers and AMRs aided by in-store customers in a store environment is economically viable.